Optimización usando Servidores

 # Add a mesh to it.

-# Remember, keep the reference.
+# Remember to keep this reference.

-mesh = load("res://mymesh.obj")
+mesh = load("res://my_mesh.obj")

 RenderingServer.instance_set_base(instance, mesh)